christianxixi/ECCSK/README.md

 # =====================================
-These higher-order modulation ECCSK constellations are used for the joint enhanced complex color shift keying with orthogonal frequency division multiplexing (ECCSK-OFDM) scheme in visible light communication (VLC) systems.
+These higher-order modulation ECCSK constellations are used for the joint enhanced complex-valued color shift keying with optical orthogonal frequency division multiplexing (ECCSK-OOFDM) scheme in visible light communication (VLC) systems.

 Copyright (C) <2025>  <Peng Guo>